newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 > An interview with the partner of one of our service designers.

 It is sometimes hard to explain what we do, especially to those who are not familiar with our field of work.
 Which is sad because what we do can have a big impact on everyday live.
 Sometimes visible, sometimes invisible.
 To figure out how we would go about explaining what we do, we asked the people closest to us how they see us.
 In this article we interview Thijs de Boer, front-end developer at marktplaats.nl about his girlfriend Marie de Vos, design researcher at Stby Amsterdam.
-You can see her Stby profile [here](http://www.stby.eu/2010/02/22/marie-de-vos/).

 ## How do you explain what Marie does to friends in a pub?